dachafra/my-linked-connections-server/README.md

 }
 ```
 ## Run it
-Once you have properly configured the server you can start it like this, make sure to have [Docker](https://docs.docker.com/engine/installation/) installed.
+Once you have properly configured the server, make sure to have [Docker](https://docs.docker.com/engine/installation/) installed.
 To run it follow this:
 ```bash
 $ git clone https://github.com/dachafra/my-linked-connections-server.git
 $ cd my-linked-connections-server